 Whether it’s eating chicken at a Jamaican jerk shack, hunting for bargains at a market in Muscat, or exploring the natural wonders of Saint Lucia, by helping the local economy and looking after the environment we can all do our bit to protect our beautiful world for future generations.

 We are encouraging our hotels to adopt the Travelife Sustainability System, our preferred scheme for recognising those working to reduce their environmental and social impact, and several of the hotels in our collection have already received a Travelife award.
 A number of our hotels have also received awards from other well-respected schemes such as Green Globe and EarthCheck.

 Sometimes the simplest ideas are the best.
 Pack For A Purpose is a website that provides easy-to-follow instructions on how travellers can use their luggage to bring school, medical and other supplies to the communities they visit.
 For a list of what to take and how to pack it, please visit their website.

 For every person who travels with Caribtours, we donate £1 to each of our chosen charities:

 The Rockhouse Foundation

 Jamaica is where it all began for Caribtours back in 1979, and The Rockhouse Foundation, the charitable arm of the Rockhouse Hotel and its sister hotel, Skylark Negril Beach Resort, has a special place in our hearts.
-This charity helps vulnerable children in the Negril area and has invested over $1million in local education projects, most recently conceiving, constructing and opening Jamaica’s first and only public school serving typical learners and children with special needs in a full inclusion setting.
+This charity helps vulnerable children in and around the Negril area and has invested over $US7 million in local education projects, most recently conceiving, constructing and opening Jamaica’s first and only public school serving typical learners and children with special needs in a full inclusion setting.

 The Travel Foundation